-The Child Support Agency (CSA) assesses how much child support should be paid from one parent to the other.
-You can estimate how much child support you might be entitled to by using the CSA’s online calculator.
+The Child Support Agency (CSA) assesses the amount of child support payable from one parent to the other.
+You can estimate how much child support you might be entitled to by using the CSA’s online child support assessment calculator.
 Factors that determine how much child support you might receive include:

 - Your income and the income of the other parent;

-- How much time the child spends with you (percentage of care); and
+- How much time the child or children spend/s with you (percentage of care); and

 - The age of the child.

 Child support is usually paid until a child reaches the age of 18 years.
-However, in some cases a parent may pay child support for a child over 18 years.
-If you are worried about your current situation, our team of Child Support Lawyers will be happy to provide advice & guidance on how to reach the best outcome for your situation.
+However, in some cases, a parent may be required to still pay child support for a child over 18 years.
+If you are worried about your current situation, our team will be happy to provide advice & guidance on how to reach the best outcome for your situation.

 What should you do if you are not receiving child support that is owed to you?

-In general, the CSA will assist if you are not receiving the child support payments that is owed to you.
-However, there are some circumstances in which you may need to make an application to the Family Court in relation to child support.
-The court can make orders to enforce child support payments. .
+In general, the CSA will assist if you are not receiving the full amount of child support payments that is owed to you.
+However, there are some circumstances in which you may need to make an application to the Family Court in relation to the amount of child support.
+The court can make orders to enforce child support payments.